nebulacommander/parrot/docs/non-technical-guide.md

 ## Cool Features to Try

-1. **Voice Conversations**: Have a natural chat with Swift
+1. **Voice Conversations**: Have a natural chat with parrot
 2. **Complex Questions**: Ask detailed questions about any topic
-3. **Learning Tool**: See how Swift thinks through problems
+3. **Learning Tool**: See how parrot thinks through problems
 4. **Quick Responses**: Get fast, accurate answers

 ## About the Technology

-Swift is powered by several advanced technologies:
+parrot is powered by several advanced technologies:
 - Groq: For fast thinking
 - Cartesia: For better understanding
 - VAD: For hearing your voice clearly
 - Vercel: For reliable service

-## Get the Most from Swift
+## Get the Most from parrot

 ### Best Practices
 1. Speak clearly and naturally